raf-swiderski/tennis-club-api/README.md

 ### Design

-I chose to build this API using Node.js.
-The endpoints also serve static html files in order to manually test the functionality by posting the player's information, but a frontend dev could just as easily make POST requests by adding the player names to the `req.body` object in their request.
+I chose to build this API using Node.js, vanilla JS and HTML.

+The endpoints also serve static html files in order to manually test the functionality by posting the player's information, but a frontend dev could just as easily make requests by adding the player names in body of the `req` object in their POST request.

 ### Errors

-The API send back an error in the form of a JSON object when the following happens at these routes:
+The API sends back an error in the form of a JSON object when the following happens at these routes:

 `players/register`:
 - The entered name already exists in the database.